 Aerial Photography, Remote Sensing, Lidar

 Lidar (light detection and ranging) is the latest technology for viewing land from above.
 It has many uses, but one of the most interesting for tree farmers is its ability to see the landform beneath a stand of trees.
-The Washington DNR, Division of Geology and Earth Resources, announced that Lidar coverage of a large portion of the state is available for viewing at their Geology Portal, with a smaller (but increasing) portion available for downloading at their Lidar Portal.
+In April 2017, the Washington DNR, Division of Geology and Earth Resources, announced that Lidar coverage of a large portion of the state is available for viewing at their Geology Portal, with a smaller (but increasing) portion available for downloading at their Lidar Portal.
 In addition to Bare Earth Lidar, which shows the ground without any vegetation or structure, Top Surface Lidar shows the first object that the Lidar hits, so shows vegetation and structure.
 For more information on how to find and use this, read this announcement from them.

 Another source of information on public domain high resolution Lidar is the Puget Sound Consortium.